bradwood/rust-build-docker/README.md

 ## Contents

-It is derived from `alpine:edge` and includes:
+It is derived from the official rust image and includes:
  - `rustup`
  - `cargo`
  - `rustfmt`
  - `clippy`
  - `cargo-kcov` (and the underlying `kcov` binary)

-The following don't install cleanly on musl-based distros like Alpine so I've omitted them for now.
  - `cargo-readme`
  - `cargo-tree`
  - `cargo-outdated`

-`rustup` is invoked to select the `stable` Rust release.

 ## Usage